geronimodennis/NsSuiteQLrunner/README.md

 ## Features

 - SuiteQL editor with Run, Format, Analyze, and AI Chat actions.
+- Chrome-style Query Editor tabs for working on multiple SuiteQL drafts, each with its own Result and SuiteQL Performance Matrix state.
+- Query Editor history for loading, deleting, or clearing saved query-version checkpoints.
 - Blank editor on first use, with automatic restore of the last query saved by Run, Format, or Analyze.
 - MSSQL-style formatting with uppercase keywords and readable clause breaks.
 - Static SuiteQL and Oracle SQL hinting for common errors, malformed query patterns, unsupported functions, and dialect mismatches.